Keviannn/mp3_python_tools/README.md

 ## Features

 - Extracts MP3 file metadata such as artist and album.
+- Basic interface for adding basic tags if they do not exist.
 - Automatically adds the `album_artist` tag if it doesn't already exist, using the first listed artist.
 - Moves the MP3 file into a folder structure: `SORTED_DIR/artist/album/`.